nops-io/terraform-gcp-nops-integration/README.md

 Verify that:
 - The `organization_id` is correct
 - The `billing_account_id` exists and is accessible
+- The `billing_export_project_id` exists and is accessible
-- Your credentials have access to the organization and the billing account
+- Your credentials have access to the organization, billing account, and billing export project

 ### APIs not enabling